Brandt Snedeker, Patrick Rodgers tied for lead at Torrey

 And it's not just Rodgers.

-Also in range of a victory Sunday are two others from that class of 2011.
-C.T.
-Pan of Taiwan, who played at Washington, birdied three of his last five holes for a 69 and was one shot behind.
-Ollie Schniederjans struggled on the back nine but still managed a 71 and was two shots behind.
+Also in range of a victory Sunday are two others from that high school graduating class - C.T.
+Pan of Taiwan, who played at Washington, birdied three of his last five holes for a 69 and was one shot behind; and Ollie Schniederjans struggled on the back nine but still managed a 71 to finish two shots back.

 Also in the mix was Pat Perez, who grew up at Torrey Pines and whose father, Mike, is the starter on the first tee.
 Perez shot a 67 and goes into the final round just two shots behind.